CBT: Change your thoughts, change your life!

-All client cases at Willow Grove Counselling, Inc. are supervised by Dr. Rathgeber.
+All client cases at Willow Grove Counselling, Inc. in Vancouver and Port Coquitlam are supervised by Dr. Rathgeber.

 You have already made the first step toward change and growth by reaching out.
 Experts have said that the impulse to seek therapy may well derive from a healthy sense that one can be helped by someone else.
 It is this courage that will allow you to be successful whatever your personal goals.
 Overall, the goal of therapy is to achieve a state of good mental health.

 “Change your thoughts and you change your world!”